kishoregajjala/DeepRL-PRJ-Navigation/README.md

 If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md/ "here"), which walk you through all of the details of building an environment from a Unity scene.

+### How to train a agent
+We have two options for training the Agent and they are -
+1. Directly run the notebook within the online Workspace provided by Udacity Nanodegree for the  Project #1 Navigation.
+2. The online workspace does not allow you to see the simulator of the environment; so, if you want to watch the agent while it is training, you should build your own local environment and make necessary adjustments to the path of the UnityEnvironment and train locally.